vitest-dev/vitest/README.md

 ## Browser Mocking

-Pass `--jsdom` option in CLI to enable browser mocking.
-Or the `jsdom` flag in the config.
+Pass `--dom` option in CLI to enable browser mocking.
+Or the `dom` flag in the config.

 ```ts
 // vite.config.ts